sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 | Default | Disabled  |
 | Change history | SONiC 4.0 - Introduced |

-#### 3.6.2.22 dot1x timeout
+#### 3.6.2.21 dot1x timeout
-This command sets the value, in seconds, of the timers used by the authenticator or supplicant state machines on an interface or range of interfaces.
+This command sets the value, in seconds, of the timers used by the authenticator or supplicant state machines on an interface.
 Depending on the token used and the value (in seconds) passed, various timeout configurable parameters are set.

 - quiet-period: The value, in seconds, of the timer used by the authenticator state machine on this port to define periods of time in which it will not attempt to acquire a supplicant.
 This is the period for which the authenticator state machine stays in the HELD state.
 - tx-period: The value, in seconds, of the timer used by the authenticator state machine on this port to determine when to send an EAPOL EAP Request/Identity frame to the supplicant.